-Qualified New Business Venture (QNBV)
+Qualified New Business Venture (QNBV) Program

-Supporting Investment in Wisconsin’s Young Companies
+Supporting investment in Wisconsin’s young companies

 Wisconsin’s Early-Stage Business Investment Program and Qualified New Business Venture Program (QNBV) work together to spur investment in early-stage Wisconsin businesses with the potential for significant economic impact and job growth.
 The programs are as simple as they are effective, creating mutually beneficial outcomes for investors, businesses and Wisconsin’s economy.